 Broadly, my research seeks to advance our understanding of how people learn in geoscience contexts in order to design better learning experiences in formal (e.g., courses) and informal settings (e.g., museums), thus strengthening the preparation of the geoscience workforce to solve the complex Earth challenges humans face.

 JOIN THE TEAM!
 Currently seeking creative and motivated undergraduate and graduate students to join the research team (funded research and course co-development opportunities available).
 Self-directed/Honors/Independent study projects for course credit also an option.
 Please email me for details.
+Prospective graduate students (PhD and MSc) are kindly asked to complete this degree program interest form.

 Earth Science Experiential and Indigenous Learning (EaSEIL)